ariffnorhadi/github-client-node-express/README.md

 - Express.js team for the excellent framework
 - GitHub for their comprehensive API
-- The open-source community for their invaluable resources
+- W3Schools for their educational resources